furaar/swiftor-ui/README.md

 - Landing Page with Purchasing System and Login Page
 - Payment Integration (Stripe or Ethereum)
 - Creation of Default User VM Post-Payment
-- Docker Container Initialization (Switor)
+- Docker Container Initialization (Swiftor)
 - Project Creation and Management for Penetration Tests
 - VM Deployment for Penetration Testing (HackerX)
 - PDF Report Download with AI-generated Content

 ### User Interface Design:
-- **Panels and Tabs for Flexibility:** Users can arrange windows for PDF rendering, Switor editor, and HackerX VMs similar to VSCode.
+- **Panels and Tabs for Flexibility:** Users can arrange windows for PDF rendering, Swiftor editor, and HackerX VMs similar to VSCode.
-- **Integrated AI Module:** The AI functionality is seamlessly integrated into the Switor editor.
+- **Integrated AI Module:** The AI functionality is seamlessly integrated into the Swiftor editor.
 - **Clusterized Architecture:** Each user's default VM, HackerX VMs, and training clusters are separate entities to ensure isolation and scalability.

 ```